 A data mart is a subject-oriented database that is often a partitioned segment of an enterprise data warehouse.
 The subset of data held in a data mart typically aligns with a particular business unit like sales, finance, or marketing.
-Data marts accelerate business processes by allowing access to relevant information in a data warehouse or operational data store within days, as opposed to months or longer.
+Data marts accelerate business processes by allowing access to relevant information in a data warehouse or operational data store within days — as opposed to months or longer.
 Because a data mart only contains the data applicable to a certain business area, it is a cost-effective way to gain actionable insights quickly.

 On the other hand, separate business units may create their own data marts based on their own data requirements.
-If business needs dictate, multiple data marts can be merged together to create a single, data warehouse.
+If business needs dictate, multiple data marts can be merged together to create a single data warehouse.
 This is the bottom-up development approach.

-1. Dependent Data Marts
+1. Dependent data marts

 A dependent data mart is created from an existing enterprise data warehouse.
-It is the top-down approach that begins with storing all business data in one central location, then extracts a clearly defined portion of the data when needed for analysis.
+It is the top-down approach that begins with storing all business data in one central location, then extracting a clearly defined portion of the data when needed for analysis.

 To form a data warehouse, a specific set of data is aggregated (formed into a cluster) from the warehouse, restructured, then loaded to the data mart where it can be queried.
 It can be a logical view or physical subset of the data warehouse:

-- Logical view - A virtual table/view that is logically — but not physically — separated from the data warehouse
+- Logical view: A virtual table/view that is logically — but not physically — separated from the data warehouse

-- Physical subset - Data extract that is a physically separate database from the data warehouse
+- Physical subset: Data extract that is a physically separate database from the data warehouse

 Granular data — the lowest level of data in the target set — in the data warehouse serves as the single point of reference for all dependent data marts that are created.

-2. Independent Data Marts
+2. Independent data marts

 An independent data mart is a stand-alone system — created without the use of a data warehouse — that focuses on one subject area or business function.
 Data is extracted from internal or external data sources (or both), processed, then loaded to the data mart repository where it is stored until needed for business analytics.

-3. Hybrid Data Marts
+3. Hybrid data marts

-Structure of a Data Mart
+Structure of a data mart

 The benefit of a star schema is that fewer joins are needed when writing queries, as there is no dependency between dimensions.
-This simplifies the ETL request process making it easier for analysts to access and navigate.
+This simplifies the ETL request process, making it easier for analysts to access and navigate.

-Advantages of a Data Mart
+Advantages of a data mart

 - Efficient access — A data mart is a time-saving solution for accessing a specific set of data for business intelligence.

-- Inexpensive data warehouse alternative — Data marts can be an inexpensive alternative to developing an enterprise data warehouse, where required data sets are smaller.
+- Inexpensive data warehouse alternative — Data marts can be an inexpensive alternative to developing an enterprise data warehouse, where required datasets are smaller.
 An independent data mart can be up and running in a week or less.

 Other advantages of a data mart include: